-As provided for in the license agreement with ODURF and EVMS, both of which are stockholders of our company, effective on November 6, 2014, we sponsored certain approved research activities at ODURF's Frank Reidy Research Center under a sponsored research agreement.
-ODURF was compensated by the company for its conduct of each study in accordance with the budget and payment terms set forth in the applicable task order, provided that on a cumulative basis all the studies shall provide for a minimum of \$1,000,000 in total payments from the company to ODURF.
+As provided for in the license agreement with ODURF and EVMS, both of which are stockholders of our company, effective on November 6, 2014, we will sponsor certain approved research activities at ODURF's Frank Reidy Research Center.
+ODURF will be compensated by the company for its conduct of each study in accordance with the budget and payment terms set forth in the applicable task order, provided that on a cumulative basis all the studies shall provide for a minimum of \$1,000,000 in total payments from the company to ODURF for each twelve-month period (or pro rata portion thereof for a period of less than twelve months immediately preceding the first sale of stock by the company in an initial public offering).
+Each company payment will be made within thirty days of receipt of a payment request certifying, to our reasonable satisfaction, that ODURF has met its obligations pursuant to the specified task order and statement of work.
+The principal investigator may transfer funds within the budget as needed without our approval so long as the obligations of ODURF under the task order and statement of work remain unchanged and unimpaired.

-In March 2015, our Board of Directors approved a budget of \$1,200,000 for the research activities to be performed by ODURF under the sponsored research agreement, with an initial payment of \$300,000 in March 2015 and eleven subsequent monthly payments of \$81,818 through February 2016.
-During the year ended December 31, 2015, the company incurred \$1,036,364 of costs pursuant to various task orders, and was scheduled to incur an additional \$163,636 of costs during the three months ending March 31, 2016.
-These amounts have been fully paid as of the date hereof.
+In March 2015, our Board of Directors approved a budget of \$1,200,000 for the research activities to be performed by ODURF under the research agreement, with an initial payment of \$300,000 in March 2015 and eleven subsequent monthly payments of \$81,818 through February 2016.
+During the year ended December 31, 2015, the company incurred \$1,036,364 of costs pursuant to various task orders, and is scheduled to incur an additional \$163,636 of costs during the three months ending March 31, 2016.